flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ## Graphics

-Since the Saturn is the first '3D console' reviewed for [this series](consoles), let us first go over the fundamental design changes that made way to the new generation of 3D graphics.
+Since the Saturn is the first '3D console' reviewed for [this series](consoles), let us first go over the fundamental design changes that made way for the new generation of 3D graphics.

 ### Revised methodologies

 Firstly, the GPU now relies on a **frame buffer**: graphics are no longer required to be rendered on the fly.
 Instead, the GPU reserves a portion of Video RAM (VRAM) to draw a bitmap containing all the computed geometry requested by the CPU.
 A video encoder then picks up that region and outputs it through the video output signal.
-Be as it may, the Saturn does mix the two models...
+Be that as it may, the Saturn does mix the two models...
 I will explain more later.

 Consequently, having this reserved 'working space' allows the GPU to continue manipulating the bitmap even after finishing rendering the scene, enabling the CPU to offload additional exhaustive tasks (such as lighting and anti-aliasing) to the GPU.
 Here is where the concept of **graphics pipeline** starts to gain significance.

-Secondly, **more is VRAM required**: Using a frame buffer increases memory requirements (which is no longer a major issue).
+Secondly, **more VRAM is required**: Using a frame buffer increases memory requirements (which is no longer a major issue).
 The amount of RAM required for a frame buffer is proportional to the screen dimensions and the number of colours used (a.k.a. *colour depth*).
 As an example, 600 KB of VRAM can contain a frame buffer of 640x480 pixels at 32k colours (16 bits per pixel).

 Additionally, programmers are free to organise their VRAM usage: not every bit must be allocated for the frame buffer.
 So, why not also use it to cache textures, render other frame buffers concurrently, and add colour lookup tables to speed things up?

 Finally, the CPU incorporates **vector operations**: a GPU with 3D capabilities would be incomplete without a CPU capable of feeding the required geometry.
-For this reason, next-generation CPUs feature some form of specialised instructions that accelerates vector calculations, these are known as **Single Instruction Multiple Data** (SIMD) extensions.
+For this reason, next-generation CPUs feature some form of specialised instructions that accelerate vector calculations; these are known as **Single Instruction Multiple Data** (SIMD) extensions.
 Nonetheless, their design across the industry will be far from standardised.

 In the case of the Saturn, vector operations are accelerated by the Saturn Control Unit, not the SH-2 CPUs.